-For complete policy regulations and procedures, refer to Policy 5006 Academic Appeals Policy and Academic Appeals Procedure.
+For complete policy regulations and procedures, refer to Policy 5006-Academic Integrity and the related procedure 5006p-Academic Integrity Procedure.

 University Canada West is committed to integrity and honesty in all academic pursuits.
 Academic integrity is integral to learning and is the basis for academic inquiry and instructional excellence.
 UCW expects academic integrity from all of its members, including students and is fundamental to achieving student success, to the quality of UCW education and to the value of a degree from UCW.